Tag Archives: James Sinclair

 There’s a bit of back and forth, then the rest desert Quetzal to fight for the food alone, but she leaps on top of Dark Eye and next thing we’re underneath a huge skeleton in the barren landscape for a leadership battle.

 So what could this turn of events mean for the pack in their war against the Tyrannosaurus rex families?
 With their new, dangerous leader at the front the final page of this penultimate chapter sets a moody scene as they return to their nest where one of the rex females had previously killed so many of them.
 On the one hand it’s disappointing to know there’s only one more part of this wonderful story to go, but on the other it’s the moment it’s all been building to.
-I’m so glad my memory has failed me and I can’t remember how it ends because I’m (probably… again my memory!) as excited as I was back then.
+I’m so glad my memory has failed me and I can’t remember how it ends because I’m as excited as I ever was.
 I can’t wait to see the conclusion.

 A consistently great title, Jurassic Park has evolved and changed over the past year.
 My favourite format was definitely when we had three strips consisting of the film sequel, the strip set in the age of the dinosaurs and the sci-fi futuristic strip with added dinosaurs.
 But from memory the rest of the comic’s run would be two strips, with just the one back up, like this and last month’s issues.
 That’s not to say there are no more changes afoot, however.
 For now though, there’s another month’s wait ahead until I find out how these cliffhangers revolve themselves.
 Issue 13’s review will be up from Thursday 4th August 2022.